 Miroslav Penkov was born in 1982 in Bulgaria.
 He moved to America in 2001 and eventually completed an MFA in creative writing at the University of Arkansas.
+He is the author of the story collection, East of the West (Farrar, Straus and Giroux, 2011), and the novel, Stork Mountain (Farrar, Straus and Giroux, 2016).
 His stories have won the BBC International Short Story Award 2012 and The Southern Review's Eudora Welty Prize and have appeared in A Public Space, Granta, One Story, The Best American Short Stories 2008, The PEN/O. Henry Prize Stories 2012, and The Best American Nonrequired Reading 2013.
-Published in over a dozen countries, his debut collection East of the West (Farrar, Straus and Giroux, 2011) was a finalist for the 2012 William Saroyan International Prize for Writing and the Steven Turner Award for First Fiction by the Texas Institute of Letters.
-Farrar, Straus and Giroux will publish his first novel, Stork Mountain, in March 2016.
-In 2014-15 he was the literature protégé in the Rolex Mentor and Protégé Arts Initiative, working with mentor Michael Ondaatje.
-He is currently editor-in-chief of American Literary Review.
+He was a finalist for the 2012 William Saroyan International Prize for Writing, and the Steven Turner Award for First Fiction by the Texas Institute of Letters.
+His work has been translated in over twenty languages.
+He is currently a fiction editor of American Literary Review. http://www.miroslavpenkov.com

 Barbara Rodman, Ph.D.

 Dr. Barbara Rodman specializes in contemporary short fiction; she has published in a variety of literary journals including Denver Quarterly, Colorado Review, Dickinson Review and others.
 She is past editor of the Katherine Anne Porter series in short fiction and is currently co-editor of fiction for the American Literary Review.
 She teaches graduate and undergraduate courses in fiction as well as Form and Theory of Prose.

 John Tait, Ph.D.